dobrynya/aggregator/readme.txt

 Tests can be run as folows
 mvn test

-MassDataGenerator generates large amount of instrument prices for testing application function.
+MassDataGenerator generates large amount of instrument prices for testing application functioning

 I profiled the app with Your Kit Profiler.
-It shows quite low memory consumption.
+It showed quite low memory consumption and insignificant cpu overhead for calculation engine infrastructure.